-Tesla Motors, the best-performing U.S. auto stock this year, got a double dose of good news as U.S. officials chose not to probe a Model S battery fire and California deferred changes to a state program that would pare Tesla’s revenue from green-car credits.
+Tesla Motors, easily the best US auto stock this year, got two good news as US safety regulators chose not to probe a Model S battery fire and California delayed changes to a state program that would diminish Tesla’s profits from green-car credits.

-The NHTSA (National Highway Traffic Safety Administration) said today in a statement it found no evidence that the fire on a Washington state highway resulted from a Model S defect or violations of U.S. safety standards.
-The car struck metal debris that pierced its lithium-ion battery pack, according to state officials and Tesla.
+The NHTSA (National Highway Traffic Safety Administration) announced it found no evidence that the fire on a Washington state highway was prompted by a Model S defect or any breaches of US safety laws.
+The vehicle hit metal debris that impacted its lithium-ion battery pack, according to state officials and Tesla.

 “We have a six-millimeter thick armor plate on the bottom of the car,” Musk said in a Bloomberg interview.
 The debris “punched through that armor plate into the battery pack and crushed several of the battery cells.
 It took several minutes, but a few of those cells caught fire.”

 The federal safety agency didn’t send investigators to the scene of the Oct.
-1 fire because it was the first day of a 16-day U.S. government shutdown.
-After consulting with the company, regulators decided not to begin an investigation, which could have lead to recalls.
+1 fire because it was the first day of the 16-day U.S. government furlough.
+After consulting with the company, regulators decided not to begin a probe.

-Also today, California’s Air Resources Board delayed a decision on a change to the state’s strict zero-emission vehicle program that would have reduced the amount of ZEV credits Tesla earns from sales in the most-populous U.S. state.
-The carmaker is the biggest seller of the California credits, according to an annual tally released last week.
+Also today, California’s Air Resources Board deffered a decision on a change to the state’s zero-emission vehicle program that would have diminished the amount of ZEV credits Tesla earns from sales in the U.S. state.